-The internal controls are tested for effectiveness and efficiency in two (2) cycles per financial year by the Internal Audit Department following risk-based approaches.
+The internal controls are tested for effectiveness and efficiency every financial year by the Internal Audit Department following risk-based approaches.

-The Board reviewed the effectiveness of the Group's risk management and internal controls during FY2022 and confirmed that there was an ongoing process for identifying, evaluating and managing the significant risks faced by the Group during FY2022.
+The Board reviewed the effectiveness of the Group's risk management and internal controls during FY2023 and confirmed that there was an ongoing process for identifying, evaluating and managing the significant risks faced by the Group during FY2023.